AkBKukU/docker-scripts/INSTALL-DOCKER.md

 ## 1: Dependencies

-There is only one package required before we start:
+There are only two packages required before we start:

-	sudo apt-get install uidmap
+	sudo apt-get install uidmap curl

 ## 2: Docker User Creation